DEFRA/ffc-ahwr-automated-tests/README.md

 this could be avoided by people creating their own -auto-INITIALS_HERE queues - but it likely wont be needed because its likely only 1 person is working on these tests at one moment.

-- The repo has been developed to work on macOS.
+- The repo has been developed to work on macOS / Linux.
 This means you might struggle to run it on Windows, unless you can make alterations to scripts etc.